paul-obrien/gca-wordpress/wp-content/plugins/share-social/readme.txt

 15. Cunjo inline buttons with Counters and neat hover effect.

 == Changelog ==
+= 2.2.5 =
+* Cunjo service has been discontinued, removed Cunjo ID from the plugin to enable free usage;
 = 2.2.3 =
 * Fixed a social counter class timeout issue;
 = 2.2.2 =